blizzardbyte/portfolio/README.md

 # My Portfolio (Under Development)

 Welcome to my portfolio!
 This is a work-in-progress website that will showcase my skills, projects, and experiences as a computer programmer.
-While the content is still being developed, you can expect to find information about my journey in coding, my projects, and my passion for technology.
+While the content is still being developed, you can expect to find information about my journey in coding, my projects, and my passion for technology and innovation.

 ## About Me